-- a.
-Develop a disaster recovery plan (DRP) based on the known and continuing impacts to the affected community to include impacts to infrastructure, local government, industry and economy, and community residents. - b.
-Identify, notify, and assign involved agencies and assets that will be required to assist in recovery efforts based on the DRP. - c.
-Coordinate between NCEM, NCDEQ, and EPA follow up facility status checks for all Tier II chemical facilities.
+- f.
+Develop a disaster recovery plan (DRP) based on the known and continuing impacts to the affected community to include impacts to infrastructure, local government, industry and economy, and community residents. - g.
+Identify, notify, and assign involved agencies and assets that will be required to assist in recovery efforts based on the DRP. - h.
+Coordinate between NCEM, NCDEQ, and EPA follow up facility status checks for all priority Tier II chemical facilities.